hhhhhhaaaaaahha/C-Advance-finals/README.md

     - recursivly del the node under specific node.

 # How to test
-- We use google test suite to do the unit test
+- We use google test suite to do the unit test ([How install gtest on your computer](https://github.com/google/googletest/blob/main/googletest/README.md))
 - use command `make run_test` will compile the whole project and run the test program